ibm-cloud-docs/Registry/ts_scope.md

 `Insufficient scope`

-You might see this message if you are trying to access {{site.data.keyword.registryshort}} by using a client such as Docker.
+You might see this message if you're trying to access {{site.data.keyword.registryshort}} by using a client such as Docker.
 The following alternatives are possible causes:
 {: tsCauses}

 - **Scenario A.** The API key that is used to access {{site.data.keyword.registryshort}} has insufficient permissions.